Via Rail: 2020s

 On October 30, 2021, Via Rail implemented a mandatory COVID-19 vaccine policy in line with new Transport Canada regulations in response to the COVID-19 pandemic, which required all Via Rail staff and passengers aged 12 and older to be fully vaccinated against COVID-19 to travel aboard Via Rail trains.
 Until November 30 a negative COVID test was also considered an alternate to show proof of vaccine prior to boarding.

 On March 9, 2022, Minister of Transport Omar Alghabra announced that the federal government would seek private proposals for operation of the proposed High Frequency Rail corridor.
 Labour union Unifor criticized this move, calling it a first step toward eventual privatization of Via Rail, and launched the Get Canada Back on Track campaign to raise awareness and call for "a legislative framework that protects public, accessible, safe passenger rail and directs immediate public investments" to service improvements.

+Via Rail submitted a request for proposals for its long-distance railcar fleet in fall 2024, and an RFP for long-distance locomotives in early 2025.
+In July 2026, Stadler Rail was awarded a contract to build 45 locomotives in a new Stadler plant to be built in Montreal.
+In August 2026, Prime Minister Mark Carney announced a $4.7 billion investment for 313 new long distance passenger rail cars, constructed in Canada by Alstom based on their Adessia platform.

 Insignia

 In addition to using commercial logos, Via Rail is one of several Crown corporations that has been granted heraldic symbols by the Canadian Heraldic Authority.

 The coat of arms was granted on May 15, 2020, and presented by Canada's Chief Herald.

 An heraldic badge was approved for use at the same time as the coat of arms.
 The badge design follows the design of a law enforcement agency badge in Canada, denoting the responsibilities of Via Rail Police Service.
 The Royal Crown indicates that Via Rail has police constables appointed for the enforcement of the laws relating to the protection of persons and property.

 A flag was also granted by the Canadian Heraldic Authority.
 It is black and charged with Via Rail's badge.